AlexCrane/uk-grid-carbon-intensity/README.md

 ```
 GetIntensityForDayAndSettlementPeriod returns an Intensity object, for the given
 30 minute settlement period (settlementPeriod) in the day represented by date

-National grid split the day into 48 half-hour settlement periods The periods of
+National grid split the day into 48 half-hour settlement periods.
+The periods of
-the day follow UK local time The settlement periods are 1-index (numbered 1 to
+the day follow UK local time.
+The settlement periods are 1-index (numbered 1 to
-48 inclusive)
+48 inclusive).

 #### func (*APIHandler) GetIntensityForTimePeriod